 How does the Industry Engagement Program work?

-We have an internal online job board called Event Jobs Online.
+We have an internal recruitment platform called Event Talent Agency.
 I post jobs for our students and graduates and they can apply for anything suitable.
 I’m proud to say that the conversion rate is usually very high.
 This is because the students are being connected with the right people.
 And the event employer is hiring directly from our college without having to apply through the usual channels.
 Jobs that are on the open market can often be overloaded with applicants and many resumes do not get read.